erights/gc/proposals/gc/Overview.md

 ## Use Cases

-### Closures

-* Want to associate a code pointer and its "environment" in a pass-by-copy reference-to-typed-closure
-* Want to be able to allow compiler of source language to choose appropriate environment representation including the same freedom of manual memory management that current compilers to plain wasm have.

-Needs:
-* function pointers
-* (mutually) recursive function types

-### Type Export/Import

-* Want to allow type definitions to be imported from other modules.

 ### Function References

 References can also be formed to function types, thereby introducing the notion of _typed function pointer_.